 Your friends suggest it.
 Fashion magazines recommend it.
 People say it helps your hair regrow faster and darker.
 But what is the truth?
 Does shaving even affect hair growth, let alone positively?
 What about waxing?
 To answer these questions, let’s first take a brief look at the structure of the human hair:

 The skin consists of two layers: epidermis (the thin upper layer) and dermis (the thick lower layer).
 A hair follicle is a modified part of the epidermis that extends into the dermis.
-Hair grows from inside the hair follicle i.e. below the skin’s surface.
-Hair cells are formed inside the hair follicle, which die out and form the hair shaft (the body of a single hair strand).
+Hair grows from inside the hair follicle i.e. below the skin’s surface while hair cells are formed inside the hair follicle, which die out and form the hair shaft (the body of a single hair strand).
 The cellular composition provides the structure to form the hair strand.
 Of course, the epidermis, dermis and hair follicle are much more complicated.
-But we’ll focus on the hair shaft.
+But we’ll focus on the hair shaft!

 - Darker: Hair colour is stored as pigmentation in the cortex (middle layer) of the hair shaft.
 Your natural hair colour depends on your genetics, age and diet (or some growth abnormalities in some conditions).
 However, over time the hair colour of the shaft tends to fade because of exposure to sunlight and chemicals.
 When you shave your hair, the new hair that grows out may look darker because it has all of the natural pigmentation that old hair does not.
 This darkness too will fade out over time - which works great for some people!

 - Coarser/Thicker: Hair is thicker at the base and gets thinner as it reaches the end, forming a pointed end at the final point.
 Hair thickness varies for everyone, and it depends on your age, hair type (genetics) and the hair colour (black is thicker than red).
 Even weather; diameter of hair strand increases as it gets warmer.
 So when you cut your hair it doesn’t have the thin and tapered lower part of a normal strand.
 Hence appearing thicker and coarser as it is also missing the pointed end.